mmunozba/electron-vue-sample-app/README.md

 # Electron Vue Sample App
-A sample desktop app using [Electron](https://www.electronjs.org/) and  [Vue](https://vuejs.org/), build in 2020.
+A sample desktop app using [Electron](https://www.electronjs.org/) and  [Vue](https://vuejs.org/), built in 2020.

-The goal of this repo is to build a minimal desktop app and to get to know both Electron for building JS desktop apps with Vue as a frontend framework.
+The goal of this repo is to build a minimal desktop app and to get to know Electron for building JS desktop apps with Vue as a frontend framework.

 ## Prerequisites